The 9 Best Ways to Test Blood Sugar Levels

 Home Testing Methods

-If you choose to use a personal monitor to test blood sugar levels be sure to wash hands thoroughly before testing, measure at least 2 hours after meal (ideally first thing in the morning), and use manufacture recommended supplies (test strips, lancets).
+If you choose to use a personal monitor to test blood sugar levels be sure to wash hands thoroughly before testing, measure at least 2 hours after a meal (ideally first thing in the morning), and use manufacturer-recommended supplies (test strips, lancets).

 test blood sugar